Keeping up with the paperwork

 - Identities of those on payroll and their clear function – and what would the financial position of the company look like, after adjustments, if family members need to be replaced?

 - Cutbacks in R&D in anticipation of sale

 - Understated income as a result of private company discretionary spending (or at least the vendor’s representations that this was the case!)

 - Overstated income based on spending cuts before a sale which may impact the future profitability of the business

-Accounting due diligence is a necessary part of any successful M&A process.
+Accounting due diligence is a necessary part of any successful merger and acquisition (M&A) process.
 When the company value is accurate and all parties are pleased, the purchase is more likely to go through successfully.

 When we say our approach is holistic, we mean it.
 It’s centered around you.
 Not just your company; not only your legacy, you.
 We advise business owners and their families both personally and professionally.
 Our professionals, (from wealth management, valuations, taxation and estates, to various other service lines) work collaboratively to provide advice that makes the most sense for you and your objectives – because we know that your work affects your personal life, and vice versa – they are of equal importance.
 Through early, comprehensive planning, our professionals assess every situation and present options to help you make informed, strategic decisions to make the most out of your unique situation.